exercism/docs/contributing/chestertons-fence.md

 ## So what does "Chesterton's Fence" mean?

-Chesterton’s Fence is an idea inspired by a quote from the writer G.K.
-Chesterton’s 1929 book, The Thing.
+Chesterton's Fence is an idea inspired by a quote from the writer G.K.
+Chesterton's 1929 book, The Thing.
 It became well-known as it was quoted by John F. Kennedy.
 This is the original quote: